The Museum comprises of three permanent gallery spaces, a temporary exhibition space and the historic house museum, Alma Cottage.

 Video clips and objects on display relive the key events within the history of the course for canonisation.

 - The official Papal visits made over the last 30 years to the tomb of Mary MacKillop in the Mary MacKillop Memorial Chapel.
 The exhibition is aimed to promote a greater understanding of the Roman Catholic Church’s process for canonisation.

 - The Delezio family highlight the spirit of Mary so relevant and alive in people’s minds today.
 The family have been supported by the Sisters of Saint Joseph and attribute Sophie’s wellbeing though the intercession of Mary MacKillop.

 Gallery 2 – Sisters of Saint Joseph Contribution to Education

 The Education Learning Space and recreated Penola School house theatrette is dedicated to the history of the Josephite’s contribution to Australian education.

-Interactive learning space is equipped with integrated communication technology for use in school group sessions.
-Explore through the use of immersive technology the story of Mary MacKillop and the early pioneering Sisters of Saint Joseph in establishing an equitable education system for all Australians exhibition.
+Interactive Learning Space is equipped with integrated communication technology for use in school group sessions.
+Explore through the use of immersive technology the story of Mary MacKillop and the early pioneering Sisters of Saint Joseph in establishing an equitable education system for all Australians.

 This gallery covers the events with the life of the order from 1870 – 1880.